Reporting to Parliament

 - Public Sector Commissioner.

 Collectively these member bodies form the Integrity Coordinating Group, a forum for sharing and collaboration among the five integrity commissioners.

 A national association

-The Auditor General for Western Australia is also a member of the Australian Council of Auditors-General, a body formed to provide for mutual support and sharing of information nationally.
+The Auditor General for Western Australia is also a member of the Australasian Council of Auditors-General, a body formed to provide for mutual support and sharing of information nationally.